 - editing again to ensure your proofreader’s changes are error-free

-While it’s not technically a CV writing tip, writing a strong cover letter will make your CV much more effective.
-The purpose of a cover letter is to align your CV with the job and explain why your skill and experience make you the best candidate out there.
+Creating a strong cover letter will make your CV much more effective.
+The purpose of a cover letter is to align your CV with the job and explain why your skills and experience make you the best candidate out there.

-When you include a cover letter with your application, you give yourself the space to explain in your own words why your expertise is special, and this makes the skills you highlight on your CV much more persuasive than if you just presented them in a bulleted list.
+When you include a cover letter with your application, you give yourself the space to explain in your own words why your expertise is special.
+Doing this backs up the skills you highlight on your CV.
 Read up on how to write a cover letter to ensure you’re maximising the effectiveness of this crucial job application document.

 Frequently asked questions about CV writing tips